Freelunch-AI/docs/brunos_notes.md

 Real reson shuld treat modules as same pod service but separate containers:
 - critical modules that cant crash because of other modules
-- latency-sensitive modules that can become slow because the neighbour process conusmed too much resources unexpectedly.
+- latency-sensitive modules that can become slow because the neighbour module is slow or spawned threads that are consume too much resources unexpectedly.
 - ready-made sidecar

 Else: single-pod, single-container, single-process.

-Else
+Modules are either imported code (light logic) or libraries (heavy logic).

+Notes:
-note: deploys should deploy 1 risky change + N non-risky changes at a time.
+- deploys should deploy 1 risky change + N non-risky changes at a time.
+- CI only tests modules that are within the blast-radius of the PR.

 </details>